arm5077/wheresbill/README.md

 * PHP enabled with that web server
 * MySQL

+1. Run database_setup.sql in MySQL to create a database named `wheresbill` with the schema above.

-Create a new database and edit config.php to fill in your connection details.
+2. Edit config.php to fill in your connection details.